Here's where abortions are now banned or severely restricted

 Arkansas — A near-total ban on abortion is in effect.
 On June 24, the state's attorney general implemented a trigger law originally passed in 2019 which bans abortion.
 (Last updated July 23)

 Louisiana — A near-total ban is in effect.
 On June 24, Louisiana's 2006 trigger ban went into effect.
 It was blocked by the courts at least twice.
 A lawsuit challenging the law continues.
+On Aug.
+12, the Louisiana Supreme Court rejected an appeal filed by plaintiffs in the case, allowing the state's ban to remain in effect.
 (Last updated Aug.
 6)

 Mississippi — The state's near-total ban on abortion was enacted in 2007 and went into effect on July 7.
 Mississippi's bid to ban abortion after 15 weeks was at the center of the U.S. Supreme Court decision to overturn Roe v.
 Wade on June 24.
 (Last updated July 23)